 The cars were stock built race cars, not that different to our current Street Stock division, where many of the components had to remain stock on the car.
 Over the years, the cars got away from the stock steel bodies used in the early days and went to the more readily available fiberglass bodies, which were being shaped like many of the road vehicles.
 This continues to be the body choice used by just about all of the competitors.

 While the exterior appearance continues to look much like the cars on the road, underneath the body lays a custom built race car.
 With a full tubular chassis and protective roll cage, this machine was not meant for the street.
-They are powered by a spec GM crate engine with over 400 Horsepower, which is designed to help keep the cost down.
+They are powered by spec GM and Ford crate engines with over 400 horsepower, which is designed to help keep the cost down.
 With the cost of a complete, ready to race crate engine, the cost is under $10,000, while competitors were spending over 3 times that amount to compete.
 This has allowed the competitors to continue to compete, while keeping costs down.

 The tires are a 10” wide slick American Racing tire.
 These tires are designed to help with the cost of competition while keeping everyone on the same playing field.
 Each tire manufactured is made from the same compound so there is no advantage from one competitor to another.
 This keeps the drivers on their toes and their crew chiefs working hard to find the balance needed.